This post may contain Affiliate Links

-If you would like to spend more time with your family this Christmas Day and less time in the kitchen, then this is the post for you.
-With preparation and a little a bit of know how you can make Christmas Dinner a breeze and spend more of Christmas Day with the people you love.
+Christmas Dinner can feel like a huge chore – there’s just so much to do and try and juggle all at once.
+If you’d like to spend more time with your family this Christmas Day and less time in the kitchen, then this is the post for you.
+With preparation and a little a bit of know how you can make Christmas Dinner a breeze and spend more of Christmas Day with the people you love and not miss out on a thing.

 1. Cook the Joint or Bird the day before

 If you plan to serve a large joint of meat, consider cooking it the day before and just reheating it on Christmas day.
-No mad panic that the Turkey hasn’t defrosted in time, no worrying about it not being cooked while everything else burns.
-Just plenty of tender meat that’s ready to go.
+There’ll be no mad panic that the Turkey hasn’t defrosted in time, no worrying about it not being cooked all the way through while everything else burns.
+Just plenty of lovely tender meat that’s ready to go.

 Once you’ve cooked your joint or bird, leave to cool a while and then carve.
 This will save both time and mess on Christmas Day.
 Pop the meat in an oven proof dish and cover with gravy and store in the fridge overnight.
-Reheat in the oven while cooking the roasties.
+Reheat in the oven while cooking the roasties and beautiful meat without all the fuss.

 2. Prep the veggies in advance

-It always astounds me how many people prep all of their veg for Christmas dinner on Christmas morning.
-I would far rather get this done the night, or even a couple of days before and have that time with my family on Christmas Day.
+It always astounds me how many people prep all of their vegetables for Christmas dinner on Christmas morning!
+I would far rather get this done the night, or even a couple of days before and have that time with my family on Christmas morning.

-Once peeled, potatoes will last a few days in a pan or bucket covered with water.
+Once peeled, potatoes will last a few days in a large pan or bucket covered with water.
 Pop a slice of white bread on top to keep them from going black.
-They are then best kept somewhere cool, a garage or shed would be ideal.
-Carrots and Parsnips can also be prepared in advance and stored in the same way.
+They are best kept somewhere cool, a garage or shed would be ideal.
+Carrots, Sprouts and Parsnips can also be prepared in advance and stored in the same way.

 3. Plan ahead

-You could even go so far as cooking the majority of vegetables before hand and just reheating them on Christmas day – either in boiling water or in the microwave.
-Par boiling and freezing is also an option, particularly with hardy veg like parsnips and carrots.
+You could even go so far as cooking the majority of vegetables beforehand and just reheating them on Christmas day – either in boiling water or in the microwave.
+Parboiling and freezing is also an option, particularly with hardy vegetables like parsnips and carrots.
 Just defrost the night before and reheat using your preferred method.
-Don’t forget veggies don’t need to be expensive either – I’ll be buying from Aldi’s super 6.
+Don’t forget veggies don’t need to be expensive either – most supermarkets have prices down as low as 20p in the days before Christmas.
+Gravy also freezes well and could be made several weeks ahead of time.

 I always like to lay up the dining table on Christmas eve too.
 One less thing to worry one Christmas morning!